 For an instant cool-down, spray yourself with a mist of water or drape a moist towel around your neck.
-You could even try the same trick with a cloth bag filled with frozen rice — summer's alternative to a heat neck roll.
-Wet your wrists and other pulse points — constantly cooling wrists will also cool the body.
-A quick sponge down will also make you feel cooler instantly, or simply try wetting the ends of your sleeves throughout the day.
-Don't be afraid of a little sweating — it's your natural cooling system.
+Wetting your wrists and other pulse points will also cool the body.
+A quick sponge down will also make you feel cooler instantly.

 Clothes make a difference to how you feel as well.
 Opt for loose and light-weight clothing in light colours.
 Organic cottons and breathable fabrics can make you feel more comfortable.

 Summer can be the perfect time to take off and escape for a while from your normal routine.
 Some modes of transport are responsible for significant carbon outputs, but there are ways you can minimise your travel impact and save on energy use while you're away.